metrico/qryn-docs/docs/faq.md

 Fingerprint usage grows when _many different combinations of labels_ are used by logs and metrics.

-This is called **high cardinality**.
-Let's use some example inserts and look at the tags:
+This is called **cardinality**.
+Let's use some example inserts and analyze their cardinality:

 ##### Example 1
 ```